What Is the Difference Between Assignment and Delegation?

 Assignments and delegation can only happen if the boundaries set by the contract allow it.
 Businesses often restrict the ability to assign rights or delegate duties because of not being sure who the rights or duties might be assigned to if not stopped contractually.
 This especially applies to delegation.

 No delegation of performance is able to relieve the delegating party's obligation to perform as contracted, and it doesn't remove liability for breach of contract.
 The right to receive damages in the event of a breach of contract can, however, be assigned regardless of an agreement that states otherwise.
 If the other party in the agreement designates performance as a factor that creates a sense of insecurity, they can then treat an assignment as a reason to demand assurances from the assignee.
 The original promise to perform is then enforceable by the assignor to the other party who was part of the original agreement.

 If you need help with the difference between assignment and delegation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.